 Figure A shows the distribution of DWI convictions across punishment levels.
-Most convictions were in Level 5 (n=12,102 or 57%).
-The percentage of convictions increased from Aggravated Level 1 (3%) through Level 2 (13%), then again from Level 3 (6%) through Level 5 (57%).
-Aggravated Level 1 through Level 2 convictions are based on the presence of grossly aggravating factors, while Levels 3 through 5 are not.4
+The majority of convictions were in Level 5 (n=12,102 or 57%).
+The percentage of convictions increased from Aggravated Level 1 (3%) through Level 2 (13%), and then again from Level 3 (6%) through Level 5 (57%).
+Aggravated Level 1 through Level 2 punishments are based on the presence of grossly aggravating factors, while Level 3 through Level 5 punishments are not.4

 2 In addition to convictions for impaired driving (G.S.
 20-138.1), G.S.
 20-179 also prescribes sentencing for impaired driving in a commercial vehicle (G.S.
 20-138.2), a second or subsequent conviction for operating a commercial vehicle after consuming alcohol (G.S.
 20-138.2A), and a second or subsequent conviction for operating a school bus, school activity bus, child care vehicle, ambulance, other EMS vehicle, firefighting vehicle, or law enforcement vehicle after consuming alcohol (G.S.
 20-138.2B).
-Convictions for these offenses are also included in this report.
+Convictions for these offenses are included in this report.

 3 The report's unit of analysis differs from the unit of analysis used in the AOC's Trial Court Caseload Statistics.
-See A Comparison of Trial Court Caseload Statistics and the Structured Sentencing Statistical Report available at www.NCSPAC.org for detail.
+See A Comparison of Trial Court Caseload Statistics and the Structured Sentencing Statistical Report available at www.NCSPAC.org for details.